Causal Collaborative Filtering: The Proposed Framework

 \subsection{Counterfactual Reasoning}

 Counterfactual reasoning enables more refined intervention at individual level \cite[p.78,93]{pearl2016causal}.
-In this work, the \textit{individual level} refers to each specific user $U=u$ for personalization purpose.
-To better understand this, the causal graph in Figure \ref{fig:causal}(c) is equivalently transformed into Figure \ref{fig:causal}(d), where $X, V, Y$ form a chain structure and $U$ serves as the exogenous variable over other variables.
+In this work, the \textit{individual level} refers to each user $U=u$ for personalization purpose.
+To better understand this, the causal graph in Figure \ref{fig:causal}(c) is equivalently transformed into Figure \ref{fig:causal}(d), where $U$ serves as the exogenous variable.
 As a result, counterfactual reasoning is individualized on each user.

-To enable counterfactual reasoning for estimating Eq.\eqref{eq:conditional_intervention}, let us consider a record $(u,x,v,y)$ in the observational data, which means that the user $u$'s real interaction history is $x$, and then the system logged the user's preference on item $v$ which is $y$.
-For example, we can consider binary preference values by using $y=1$ for likes and $y=0$ for dislikes, but the proposed framework can also be applied to multiple preference values.
-According to Eq.\eqref{eq:conditional_intervention}, the unbiased user preference estimation $y=f(u,v)$ is expressed as
+To enable counterfactual reasoning to calculate Eq.\eqref{eq:conditional_intervention}, let's consider a record $(u,x,v,y)$ in the observational data, meaning that user $u$'s real history is $x$, and then the system logged user's preference on item $v$ which is $y$, e.g., we can consider binary preference values using $y=1$ for likes and $y=0$ for dislikes, but the framework can also be applied over multiple preference values.
+According to Eq.\eqref{eq:conditional_intervention}, the user preference estimation $y=f(u,v)$ is expressed as

 To distinguish from the single real-world history $x$, we use $\tilde{x}$ to represent any possible user history, including both the real history $x$ and possible counterfactual histories $x^\prime$.
 Eq.\eqref{eq:unbiased} means that the estimation of $P(y|u,do(v))$ can be achieved by correcting the original recommendation algorithm's estimation $P(y|u,x,v)|_{v=g(u,x)}$ using counterfactual histories $x^\prime$.
 More specifically, the estimation for $P(y|u,do(v))$ is the \textit{expected} estimation of $P(y|u,x,v)|_{v=g(u,x)}$, where the expectation is taken over all possible histories (including real and counterfactual histories) when item $v$ is recommended.